 For Canada’s 150th birthday, we’re asking “What do you hear?”

-From stories of sacrifice, bravery, ingenuity, even romance, authors of the two most compelling true short stories will win the experience of a lifetime including a two-day, two-night, all-expense paid trip for two aboard the CP Canada 150 Train, with five-star hospitality from the staff of the Royal Canadian Pacific.
+Congratulations to Kathryn Wellington and William Palmer, grand prize winners of our "What's Your Railway Legacy" contest!
+They have won a two-day, two-night, all-expense paid trip for two aboard the CP Canada 150 Train, with five-star hospitality from the staff of the Royal Canadian Pacific.

 Incorporated in 1881, Canadian Pacific Railway was an integral part of confederation creating a physical link between east and west.
 The building of the railway is one of Canada's greatest feats of engineering and the railway diversified to include steamships, hotels, airlines, mining, oil and gas exploration, and telecommunications.

 Explore a photo history of the Canadian PacifiC Railway